digitalnsw/research-help/recruitment/index.md

 # Research recruitment

 Recruiting the right users for user research can be hard, costly, and time consuming.
+Small teams often have to use social media to recruit users, or through community networks.
+This can take a lot of time, and teams might not get to speak to the right people.
+Some teams have a budget to use a private user research recruitment service, but for some teams the cost of recruitment is a barrier to doing research.

 We think a research recruitment service that's open to government researchers might help.

-We're still testing if there is a need for this service though, so it might be a while before it goes live.
-If there isn't a need for it, it won't go live at all.
+We're still testing if there is a need for this service, so it might be a while before it goes live.
+If we find there isn't a need for it, it won't go live at all.

-If you'd be interested in using a research nrecruitment service, you can [register your interest](https://forms.gle/UFhcuZURNnW6KCjB7).
+If you'd be interested in using a research recruitment service to recruit user research participants, you can [register your interest](https://forms.gle/UFhcuZURNnW6KCjB7).

 ## We need your help